Lulu13022002/pipnet/README.md

 To get PHP version or OpenSSL we use header information or when it's unavailable (only in full version) the $_SERVER variable but these values can be also spoofed.

 ## Math warning
-Event with exact method some round / truncate method operate by machine can be important depending on your equipment.
+Even with exact method some round / truncate method operate by machine can be important depending on your equipment.
 Some methods have some variables that indicate this error: T (approximation), Tr(T round), Tt(T truncate), Tm (T max = (Tr + Tt + T) only if these variables are available).
 Methods dL2/3 of derivation package simulate a limitation to zero with f'(x) = (f(x + h) - f(x - h)) / 2h.
 It's apply also for calculation of integral were sometimes the maxima error are calculated but don't take in count exact method.
 But you're free to implement your own calculation of integral with exact method with these methods:

 * x+y: `__eadd([x, y], 2);`
 * x-y: `__esubstract([x, y], 2);`